smart-edge-open/ido-specs/openness_releasenotes.md

 # Packages Version

 Package: telemetry, cadvisor 0.37.5, grafana 7.4.2, prometheus 2.24.0, prometheus: node exporter 1.0.1, golang 1.16, docker 20.10.2, kubernetes 1.20.0, dpdk 19.11.1, ovs 2.14.0, ovn 2.14.0, helm 3.1.2, kubeovn 1.5.2, flannel 0.13.0, calico 3.17.0, multus 3.6, sriov cni 2.6, nfd 0.6.0, cmk v1.4.1, TAS (from specific commit "a13708825e854da919c6fdf05d50753113d04831"), openssl 1.1.1i, QEMU 5.2

+> OpenNESS uses openwrt-18.06.4-x86-64 for the SD-WAN reference solution and it does not include the latest functional and security updates. openwrt-19.07.5-x86-64 or the latest at the time of development will be targeted to be released in 2nd Half of 2021 and will include additional functional and security updates.
+Customers should update to the latest version as it becomes available.